-Page 2 Interfaith Worship Service Planned for Thanksgiving
+Page 2 Interfaith Worship Service

-All people in the Greenbelt area are invited to an interfaith service of worship and thanksgiving by members of the Greenbelt Clergy Association on Thanksgiving Day at 10:30 a.m. at Greenbelt Community Church, Crescent and Hillside Roads.
+Planned for Thanksgiving All people in the Greenbelt area are invited to an interfaith service of worship and thanksgiving by members of the Greenbelt Clergy Association on Thanksgiving Day at 10:30 a.m. at Greenbelt Community Church, Crescent and Hillside Roads.

-This continues a long tradition of cooperation among various faiths in the community.
-Representatives of the Baha'i Faith, Berwyn United Presbyterian Church, Greenbelt Community United Church of Christ, Mishkan Torah Synagogue, Mowatt Memorial United Methodist Church, and the Greenbelt Combined Choir will be participating.
+This continues a long tradition cooperation among various faiths in the community.
+Representatives of the Baha'i Faith, Berwyn United Presbyterian Church, Greenbelt Community United Church of Christ, Mishkan Torah Synagogue, Mowatt Memorial United Methodist Church, and the Greenbelt Combined Choir will be participatemployees in the Washington area have been invited to participate.